 Victoria has just learned that she and 6 other girls are clones created to replace the royal heir, Amelia.
 Now she must compete to win both her title and the hand of a prince.

 This is literally the perfect book for people who loved The Selection Series (which is basically everyone.)

-I read this story in just two days and then passed it onto my son who loved it too.
+I read this young adult fantasy novel in just two days and then passed it on to my son who loved it too.
 Think Cinderella with a twist.
-When princess Theodosia’s mother (the Queen) is killed, she is taken to live with the conquering family.
+When Princess Theodosia’s mother (the Queen) is killed, she is taken to live with the conquering family.

 She becomes the princess of ashes, donning a crown made of Ashes as a reminder of who she is.
-This is a great YA book and the first in a trilogy series.
+This is a great YA fantasy book about royals and the first in a trilogy series.

-his book is a true fantasy for the fantasy lover.
+This book is a true YA fantasy for the fantasy lover.
 I love the strong female characters that are the center of this book.
-It is fast moving and non-stop action.
+It is fast-moving and non-stop action.

-I finally got around to reading this YA royal romance!
-I’m a huge royal romance fan, and this book has been sitting on my shelf forever!
-The story set-up is this.
+I finally got around to reading this YA fantasy royal romance!
+I’m a huge royal romance fan and this one is a great twist on the sub-genre.

 What if George Washington had become America’s monarch instead of its president?
 How would his descendants be ruling the country today?
 I mean.
 What a fun plotline!
-This book was pure fun and honestly would make for a perfect beach read. in addition to a must-read YA fantasy romance book.
+This royal book was pure fun and honestly would make for a perfect beach read. in addition to a must-read YA fantasy romance book.

 For more royal reads, check out this post.

 I really enjoyed this book and the original story within the pages.
 I listened to the amazing audiobook and I loved listening to the story the way that the story was intended to sound.
 We were so happy to include this amazing YA fantasy book in our list of books set in Africa.
 (Orisha is a mythical Nigeria).